Ethos & Vision

 Background

 Pardes House is the only State aided, boys-only primary school in the London Borough of Barnet.
-The school is over 65 years old, opened on its current site in 1978 and became Voluntary-Aided in 2001.
-The school is now home to over 350 boys aged 4 – 11, with the additional independent Pardes House Nursery on site, with another 50 boys.
-The Governing Body is supported by a Staff Governor and the Headteacher is also a member of the Governing Body.
+The school is 70 years old, opening on its current site in 1978 and became Voluntary-Aided in 2001.
+The school is now home to almost 360 boys aged 4 – 11, with the additional independent Pardes House Nursery on site, with another 50 boys.
+The Governing Body includes a Staff Governor, with the Headteacher also a member of the Governing Body.

 Ethos and Values